 Once you make decisions that are in line with your values and what you want, you’ll start feeling empowered to find out your true identity.

-Terri Trespicio’s 2015 TED Talk, Stop Searching For Your Passion, she says:
+Hear me out: take a listen to Terri Trespicio’s 2015 TED Talk, Stop Searching For Your Passion.

 “Passion is not a job, a sport or a hobby.
 It is the full force of your attention and energy that you give to whatever is right in front of you.
 And if you’re so busy looking for this passion, you could miss opportunities that change your life.”

 Humans are social beings by nature.
-In fact, most of who we are is influenced by our families and the society we live in.
+So much of our identity is shaped by our friends and family.

 Author and life coach Mike Bundrant explains: